Pengu1ne/ComputerSkills/README.md

 Because these are "pet projects" and for fun and growth, I am open for feedback and ideas.
 So please, leave a comment, send me mail or a message on social media.
 Contact info on my account page.

-*I add reference to the source if applicable.
+I add reference to the source if applicable.

-WIP:
+WIP / ideas:
 -biljard ball(s) on a table -- idea is to use this model as a basis to model the movement (and interaction) of electrons -hydrogen atom -- idea is to try out how to program single point energy program